 - Greater financial upside.
 When you’re only getting paid when you’re making sales, companies can afford to be more generous with you when you do make those sales.

 - Flexibility.
 Don’t quite want to give up your clinical gig?
-Building your own blog or cash-based business that you want to nurture while you make a little cheese on the side?
+Building your online business or cash-based business that you want to nurture while you make a little cheese on the side?
 A commission-only role is flexible enough to let you do both.
-Plus, it’s perfect for someone who wants to work on their own schedule.
+Plus, it’s perfect for someone who wants to work on their own schedule!

 - Independence.
 By nature, these roles tend to allow you to have more agency over your own sales style.
 While more formalized sales roles might dictate certain scripts or ways of speaking, a commission-only role is usually more yours to make your own.

 - Your ticket into the field.
 You might have been told you lack experience for those high-falutin’ roles with the fancy titles, but if you can do well in a commission-based sales role, and show your numbers to prove it, it’s an excellent foot in the door for more stable sales roles in the future.

 There are also some clear cons to working in this setup.
 Here are a few.